isc-projects/bind9/doc/arm/reference.rst

    :tags: server, security
    :short: Specifies that server ciphers should be preferred over client ones.

-    Specifies that server ciphers should be preferred over client ones.
+    This option specifies that server ciphers should be preferred over client ones.

 .. namedconf:statement:: session-tickets
    :tags: security
    :short: Enables or disables session resumption through TLS session tickets.

-    Enables or disables session resumption through TLS session tickets, as defined in :rfc:`5077`.
+    This option enables or disables session resumption through TLS session tickets, as defined in :rfc:`5077`.
 Disabling the stateless session tickets might be required in the cases when forward secrecy is needed, or the TLS certificate and key pair is planned to be used across